California Fires Force Thousands To Flee As More Blazes Feared - UrduPoint

 The park, where giant redwood trees of well over 500 years old can be found, was "extensively damaged," it said.

-About 119,000 people have been evacuated from the area, with many struggling to find shelter and hesitating to go to centers set up by authorities because of coronavirus risks.
+About 119,000 people have been evacuated, with many struggling to find shelter and hesitating to go to centers set up by authorities because of coronavirus risks.

-Some in counties south of San Francisco opted to sleep in trailers along the Pacific Ocean as they fled nearby fires, while tourists were urged to leave to free up accommodation for those evacuating their houses.
+Some in counties south of San Francisco, evacuees opted to sleep in trailers along the Pacific Ocean as they fled nearby fires, while tourists were urged to leave to free up accommodation.

 Fire crews, surveillance equipment and other firefighting hardware was being sent from states including Oregon, New Mexico and Texas.